paulohsilvapinto/aws-certify/docs/services/containers/ecr.md

 - Lifecycle policies help with managing the images;
 - Image scanning helps in identifying vulnerabilities.
 Each repository can be configured to **scan on push**;
-- Cross-Region and cross-account replication.
+- Cross-Region and cross-account replication;
+- Image versioning, image tagging, etc.